support for Message Of The Day (MOTD)

 I thought for a while about this approach too.
 However, this is completely different use-case.
 MOTD is not sent to all online users like a broadcast.
 It is a message which is sent to each user right away after he logins into the system and it is sent only no more than once a day.
 So the ad-hoc command would be only used to set the current MOTD on the server (ideally on all cluster nodes from a single command).

 Therefore, I think it should/could/might be implemented in a completely different way.
 Maybe like kind of a processor which is executed somehow just after a user logins/binds resource/sends initial presence.
 However, I am not sure if processor would be the most efficient solution in this case.
 I think SM has some hooks for events like resource bind, initial presence, etc... which are used by the clustering strategy.
 Maybe MOTD could be executed from such a method or maybe from the presence plugin.

-#15 Updated by Andrzej Wójcik about 2 years ago
+#15 Updated by Andrzej Wójcik over 2 years ago

 Ok, so for now I think that use of